 The Libraries’ wish list

 Library books that are particularly rare or unique often require expensive conservation efforts.
 Donors who give $1,000 or more may choose from a wish list of endangered library materials that have been prioritized for professional conservation.
-Visit The Libraries’ wish list or call Toni Reel (314-935-6917) for a current list.
+Visit The Libraries’ wish list or call Mary Druyvesteyn, Director of Development for University Libraries at 314-935-5219 for a current list.
 This site also shows some books that have been conserved through the generosity of donors to this program.

 All gifts to this program are tax-deductible.